 Apart from this big issue, here are a few more things you might think about before buying your pens:

-- How can I use this pen – is it multi-use or can be used for just one purpose?
+- How can I use this pen – is it multi-use, or can it be used for just one purpose?

 - What are people saying about these pens?
 Check Amazon reviews and maybe reviews from others in the BuJo community.

 - Am I actually going to use it?

 - Is a well-known brand better than a cheap option?
 They usually are – they are of better quality and last longer.

 With all of that out of the way, let’s dive into the wonderful world of stationery, and let me introduce you to some of the best pens for Bullet Journaling.

-I’ll be going by different categories, so if you’re looking for something specific be sure to just scroll down.
+I’ll be going by different categories, so if you’re looking for something specific, be sure to scroll down.
 Here is the order: